Forces that Shaped Ancient Greek Cities and Culture

 The Greek cities were not perfect and contained many flaws.
 The execution of their systems, cities, and buildings had many shortcomings.
 To believe that the reality of Greek culture and cities was an ideal model to replicate our cities would be a mistake.
 We have made significant improvements in many areas that we should recognize.

-However, it was not the execution of the ideas that was important; it was the formulation of the ideal image that was so powerful.
+However, it was not the execution of the ideas that was important; it was the formulation of the ideal image that was so powerful and profound.
 Conceiving this ideal is their accomplishment.
 They seemed to have a mindset of abundance that allowed them to explore deeper territories in the human psyche and experiment with different societal structures.
 Can we re-awaken this image of the ideal and attempt to re-integrate pieces of it back into our vision for the future?

 Bibliography